 Rates and revaluations

-Under State Government legislation, councils are required to revalue properties every two years.
-A revaluation occurred in January 2016 and is used to determine rates in the 2017-18 financial year.
+Under State Government legislation from 2019, councils are required to revalue properties every year.
+A revaluation occurred in January 2018 and is used to determine rates in the 2018-19 financial year.

 You can change your address by completing this change of address form(PDF, 39KB).